Bridge the gap between fast computation and high accuracy with multi-fidelity response surface models

 - You want to train the multi-fidelity model in one go

 In the first case, the multi-fidelity model is trained with an existing RSM model in the Design Space and an HF table of designs.
 In the second case, it’s trained with both an LF and HF table of designs.
-The first scenario offers a wider choice of LF models and allows users to fully configure the low-fidelity RSM training parameters.
+Therefore, the first scenario offers a wider choice of LF models and allows users to fully configure the low-fidelity RSM training parameters.

 Application scenario: multi-fidelity RSM approach for engine control unit calibration

 A key limitation in engine testing is that physical test bench evaluations are expensive and time-consuming.
-For safety reasons and to avoid engine damage, it isn’t possible to test the engine in all operating conditions, especially at extreme regimes.
+Moreover, for safety reasons and to avoid engine damage, it isn’t possible to test the engine in all operating conditions, especially at extreme regimes.
 Therefore, it’s essential to use simulation and develop predictive models that can accurately estimate system behavior in conditions that can’t be physically tested.
 These models are typically used to generate engine control unit (ECU) calibration maps, which play a critical role in optimizing engine performance, emissions, and fuel efficiency, making accuracy essential for robust engine control strategies.

 Multi-fidelity RSM approach for engine control unit calibration using modeFRONTIER